SaradaPurnaSonty/Aksarapadiyam/index.md

 Akṣarapadīyam is a research project dedicated to the study of **Vedic akṣaras (letters)** and **padas (words)**.

-Akṣarapadīyam traditionally refers to a treatise or section that analyzes letters (aksaras) and words (padas), detailing their meanings, phonetics, and grammatical usage.
+Akṣarapadīyam traditionally refers to a treatise or section that analyzes letters (akṣaras) and words (padas), detailing their meanings, phonetics, and grammatical usage

 ---